DDI students on an experiential learning trip to the Bay Area.

 "We found that a lot of our work and our passions aligned in terms of racial and social justice, and as our school is growing, there are a lot more faculty that are focused on racial justice and social justice, " she said.
 The two had co-directed a summer program together and saw a need for more organizational structure for the various efforts that were happening around racial justice.

-Now run full-time by Neighbors and a faculty board headed up by Mamyrah Prosper - also from the global studies department - the center is developing new initiatives as it continues existing ones.
+Now run full-time by Neighbors and a faculty board headed up by Mamyrah Prosper - also from the global and international studies department - the center is developing new initiatives as it continues existing ones.
 This year, students who have already participated in these programs can now work with Neighbors and the faculty on a student board.
 There's also an inchoate program for advocates of racial and social justice; it will likely certify participants who have taken a certain number of courses, with opportunities for them to participate in a variety of development events.

 On November 20, CRJ will host the first event of a three-part series called Let's Talk about Race.
 The fall event will feature a lunchtime panel with members of CRJ's faculty advisory board, who will share their experiences and insight.
 In the winter quarter, CRJ will have a grad-student-oriented event, and one in the spring will focus on undergraduates.